pschwyter/embed/README.md

 ## Setup
 To get started, simply run `yarn && yarn start`.
 This will start a local development server at `http://localhost:8080/`.
 To make use of `tslint` and `sasslint`, you will need to install the `TypeScript TSLint Plugin` and `Sass Lint` extensions in the text editor of your choice.

+### Testing ###
+To test changes for this repo, run this command locally `yarn deploy-test`.
+This pushes local changes to a hosted staging site with the current git commit hash

+An example of the link: `https://embed-testing.svc.ada.support/<1st-10-digits-of-commit-hash>.html`.
+(Note: will overwrite any previous deploys with the same git commit hash).

+The url for this testing page is printed out on the console after a successful compilation step.

+This link should be viewed on other devices to confirm correctness of all changes before attempting to merge into `beta`.

+The testing page is password protected, auth credentials can be found on this [Notion page here](https://www.notion.so/adasupport/Test-page-Credentials-e3979427fca64bcd83232da3159768f5)

 ## Beta branch and Deployment ###
 The `beta` branch is set as the base branch for this repo.
-All PRs should be merged into the `beta` branch 1st, this deploys a beta embed script for testing `embed.beta.js`  at `https://static.ada.support/` for testing.
+All PRs should be merged into the `beta` branch 1st, this deploys a beta embed script for testing `embed.beta.js`  at `https://static.ada.support/`.

 After robust testing, only the `beta` branch should be merged directly into `master` with admin approval